duneroadrunner/SaferCPlusPlus/README.md

 C++ and Rust differ significantly in many ways, but SaferCPlusPlus is primarily concerned with addressing memory safety so here we'll consider only that aspect.
 Given that, what's most notable is the similarities between SaferCPlusPlus and Rust, considering they were developed independently.

 Probably the main issue when it comes to memory safety is the relationship between pointers/references and object deallocation.
-So it's interesting that Rust and SaferCPlusPlus decided on roughly corresponding sets of (safe) pointer/reference types:
+So it's notable that Rust and SaferCPlusPlus decided on roughly corresponding sets of (safe) pointer/reference types:

 Rust | SaferCPlusPlus
 ---- | --------------